season-lab/bluepill/README.md

 # BluePill

-**Update (Mar 4, 2020):** *An article on BluePill just got accepted at TIFS (see below).
-We are now extending the documentation! :-)*
+**Update (Mar 21, 2020):** *The official BlackHat video recordings are online!
+Check the link below and read the TIFS paper :-)*

 **BluePill** is an open-source dynamic analysis framework for handling evasive malware.
 Its goal is to reconcile the transparency properties needed for automatic analyses with the fine-grained execution inspection and altering capabilities required for manual analysis.
-BluePill is an academic prototype under active development: as we share it as such, any feedback is greatly appreciated!
+BluePill is an academic prototype under active development: your feedback is precious and greatly appreciated!

 BluePill can counter many red pills targeting hypervisors, debuggers, third-party analysis tools (e.g. IDA Pro), and timing artifacts.
 It builds on dynamic binary instrumentation (DBI) to monitor adversarial queries that a sample can make on the environment looking for artifacts, and fix them when their results would give away the presence of an automated analysis or a human agent.